 X.5.B.3.a.
-The mast below the tangs shall be not less than $2 \frac{1}{4}$ " fore and aft and not less than $1 \frac{7}{8}$ " athwartships, nor greater than $2 \frac{3}{4}$ " fore and aft nor greater than $2 \frac{5}{8}$ " athwartships.
+The mast below the tangs shall be not less than 2 1/4" fore and aft and not less than 1 7/8" athwartships, nor greater than 2 3/4" fore and aft nor greater than 2 5/8" athwartships.

 X.5.B.3.b.
-The boom shall not be greater than 3" vertically and athwartships.
+The boom shall not be greater than 3" vertically and not greater than 2 1/2" athwartships.

 X.5.B.3.c.
-The mast extrusions may be tear-dropped shaped sections as well as round sections with an external luff groove or track that is securely attached to the after part of the mast.
+The mast extrusions may be tear-dropped shaped sections as well as round sections with an external luff groove track that is securely attached to the after part of the mast.
 Measurement of the fore and aft dimension shall include the mast section plus the track section.